bvibber/ogv.js/README.md

 *Threading*

 Currently the video and audio codecs run in worker threads by default, while the demuxer and player logic run on the UI thread.
 This seems to work pretty well.

 There is some overhead in extracting data out of each emscripten module's heap and in the thread-to-thread communications, but the parallelism and smoother main thread makes up for it.

 *Streaming download*

-In Firefox, the 'moz-chunked-array' responseType on XHR is used to read data as ArrayBuffer chunks during download.
-Safari and Chrome use a 'binary string' read which requires manually converting input to ArrayBuffer chunks.
-In IE and Edge have an (MS-prefixed) Stream/StreamReader interface which can be used to read data on demand into ArrayBuffer objects, but it has proved problematic especially with intermediate proxies; as of 1.1.2 IE and Edge use the same chunked binary-string method as Safari and Chrome.

-The Firefox and Safari/Chrome cases have been hacked up to do streaming buffering by chunking the requests at up to a megabyte each, using the HTTP Range header.
+Streaming buffering is done by chunking the requests at up to a megabyte each, using the HTTP Range header.
 For cross-site playback, this requires CORS setup to whitelist the Range header!
+Chunks are downloaded as ArrayBuffers, so a chunk must be loaded in full before demuxing or playback can start.

-[Safari has a bug with Range headers](https://bugs.webkit.org/show_bug.cgi?id=82672) which is worked around as necessary with a 'cache-busting' URL string parameter.
-Hopefully this will be fixed in future versions of Mac OS X and iOS.
+Old versions of [Safari have a bug with Range headers](https://bugs.webkit.org/show_bug.cgi?id=82672) which is worked around as necessary with a 'cache-busting' URL string parameter.

 *Seeking*